NNPDF/nnpdf/README.md

 ## File format documentation

-For specifications about data file formats please check the `nnpdf` repository in `nnpdfcpp/data/doc`.
+For specifications about data file formats please check the `nnpdf` repository at `nnpdf/doc/data/`.